 Many factors determine the types and severity of the injuries that occur in a drunk driving accident.
 For example, the speeds of the involved vehicles, the types and sizes of vehicles involved in the accident, and if the driver and their passengers were wearing seatbelts at the time of the accident can all impact how much damage occurs.

-Suppose you suffered an injury in a motor vehicle accident caused by an impaired motorist.
-Get your injuries checked out immediately at the closest emergency room.
+Suppose you suffered injuries in a motor vehicle accident caused by an impaired motorist.
+Have your injuries checked out immediately at the closest emergency room.
 Unfortunately, sometimes accident injuries don’t fully present until several hours or even days after a car accident.
 This makes getting checked out as soon as possible crucial to ensure your health and well-being and protects your legal rights by putting your injuries in an official medical record.

 Dram Shop Laws in Florida